 - WordPress Configuration Tutorials

-We also recommend watching the following videos in addition to our tutorials in this module:
+We also suggest watching the following videos in addition to the step-by-step tutorials:

 You can also access these videos anytime by becoming a member of WPTrainMe.com (PRO Edition).